 I want to preface this post by saying what I tell all my students — that you don’t NEED any of these machines to make your own Cannabis remedies.
 People have been extracting cannabinoids for millenia without the aid of fancy technology, and we got along just fine.
-In fact, in my Cannabis Alchemy course, I describe some other tried and true ways you can extract your flower into oil, alcohol, edibles, and topicals using equipment you more than likely already have at home.
+In fact, in my Cannabis Alchemy and Making Retail Hemp Products courses, I describe some other tried and true ways you can extract your flower into oil, alcohol, edibles, and topicals using equipment you more than likely already have at home.

 But for those who plan on making a lot of their own infusions, investing in one of these machines makes a LOT of sense.
 They take a lot of the guesswork out, produce a more consistent finished product, and will actually SAVE you a ton of money in the long run.